Xusamolas/lots-raid-information/spirit-vale/vale-guardian/builds/utility-chronomancer.md

 - Or equivalents

 ## Change history
+25 January 2016 *(Archomeda)*:
+: - Changed Shield to Focus for an extra pull

 23 January 2016 *(Archomeda)*:
 : - Changed Sigil of Air to Sigil of Concentration
 - Changed food to provide increased boon duration